Are you suffering from back or hip pain that can radiate down your leg or calf? Is the pain worse when sitting?

 What causes sciatica?

-Medically the pain you may feel with sciatica is caused by pressure being put on the longest nerve in the body, the sciatic nerve.
+Medically the pain is caused by the pressure on the longest nerve in the body – the sciatic nerve.
 This long thick nerve runs from your lower back, through the hip joint and down to the back of the knee.
-At the knee the nerve divides into two main parts running down to the back of your ankle.
+At the knee the nerve divides into two main parts – one runs down to the back of calf, and the other one runs down to the side of your calf.
 This is the reason pain is often felt from the lower back and radiates down the leg.

 There are several causes for the sciatic nerve to be under pressure, they are: